 By creating a lookalike audience, you leverage Facebook’s vast data to identify people like your customers—and therefore more likely to engage and convert.
 There is no limit to how deep you can segment.
-If you have multiple products, you can even create a custom audience for each product, then market based on that.
+If you have multiple services, you can even create a custom audience for each product, then market based on that.
 In our Facebook strategy, we’re continually testing and evolving 30–45 audiences.

 Custom Audience – Tactic 2 – Site Visits

 You may not know it, but you’re probably familiar with this one.
 This is where you look at a pair of shoes on some site, then see those shoes in ads everywhere on the internet.
 That’s often through Google, but you can do something very similar on Facebook.
 Once you have set up the Facebook pixel on your site and landing pages (tutorial here), you can start targeting your site visitors on Facebook.

 Since we have 3 main audiences (B2B, B2C, and Not-for-Profit), we created three separate video ads.
 Since we are targeting them based on site visits, we know awareness is not an issue, so each video delivers a nurture message tailored to each audience.

 Then, we set up a custom audience in Facebook that targets users who have visited certain pages within our site but not the “Thank You” page that is shown to people who’ve converted.
 You can see what that looks like below.

 Anytime you have potential clients who did not convert, you can use this same strategy to deliver a different offer, re-engage people who abandoned after visiting the landing page, or stay front-of-mind if you have a long buying cycle.
 The video nurture campaigns built around site visit behavior are some of our highest converting efforts.

 Custom Audience – Tactic 3 – Facebook Behaviors